Award-winning smart drones to take on illegal fishing

 Idrissi said the technology, which is to be piloted in the Seychelles later this year, was more effective than traditional sea patrols and allowed coastguards to save money and time.

-From satellites tracking trawlers on the high seas to computer algorithms identifying illegal behaviours, new technologies are increasingly coming to the aid of coastguards worldwide.
+From satellites tracking trawlers on the high seas to computer algorithms identifying illegal behaviors, new technologies are increasingly coming to the aid of coastguards worldwide.

 AI allows the drones to check a boat’s identification number, establish whether it is fishing inside a protected area or without permit, verify whether it is known to authorities and count people on board, Idrissi said.